xMadHack/ImageWarp/Readme.md

 2. Open it in VisualStudio 2022.
 3. Build Debug x64 or Release x64.

-All the required libraries should
+All the required libraries should be downloaded automatically by NuGet.

 ### Creating outputs